ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 });
 ```

-So you as you can see, Javascript gives us a huge amount of control over how getters and setters (`property=`) behave.
-Based on this example, we can extrapolate a solution to stubbing our simple JSONP method above.
+As you can see, Javascript gives us a huge amount of control over how getters and setters (`property=`) behave.
+Based on this example, we can extrapolate a solution to stubbing a JSONP request.

 #### Redefine `script.src` Getter/Setter
-The key to this stubbing JsonP requests in this manner lies in the following line from the example [JsonP implementation](#a-quick-overview-of-how-jsonp-works) above: `script.src = requestUrl`.
+The key to this stubbing JSONP requests in this manner lies in the following line from the example [JSONP implementation](#a-quick-overview-of-how-jsonp-works) above: `script.src = requestUrl`.
 Since this is a basic setter method, we can use `Object.defineProperty` to control and potentially modify how this line behaves.
 First, we need to mimic the original behavior so that our meddling doesn't break any other code that depends on setting the `src` property of a script element.
 The following example should suffice.

 ```javascript
 // `HTMLScriptElement.prototype` is standing in for `obj`